-Most women (70 to 80 percent) experience morning sickness (nausea) during pregnancy.
-This condition is generally harmless, and while morning sickness can be quite uncomfortable, it typically subsides within 12 weeks.
-Hyperemesis gravidarum (HG) is an extreme form of morning sickness that causes severe nausea and vomiting during pregnancy (APA).
+Many women experience morning sickness, or nausea, during pregnancy.
+This condition is generally harmless.
+While morning sickness can be quite uncomfortable, it typically goes away within 12 weeks.
+Hyperemesis gravidarum (HG) is an extreme form of morning sickness that causes severe nausea and vomiting during pregnancy.

-While similar, morning sickness and hyperemesis gravidarum are very different conditions, and carry different complications and side effects for pregnant women.
-It’s important to distinguish between these two conditions in order to properly treat symptoms.
+Morning sickness and HG are very different conditions.
+They have different complications and side effects for pregnant women.
+It’s important to distinguish between these two conditions to properly treat symptoms.

-- vomiting that causes severe dehydration and does not allow you to keep any food down
+HG typically includes nausea that doesn’t go away and severe vomiting that causes severe hydration and doesn’t allow you to keep any food or fluids down.

-If untreated, HG can lead to dehydration and poor weight gain during pregnancy.
-There is no known way to prevent morning sickness or HG, however there are ways to manage the symptoms.
+HG can lead to dehydration and poor weight gain during pregnancy.
+There’s no known way to prevent morning sickness or HG, but there are ways to manage the symptoms.

-Some factors that could increase your risk for developing HG during your pregnancy are:
+Some factors that could increase your risk of getting HG are:

 - having a history of HG